 - 4.1 One of the key criteria for the Case for Change requires the demonstration of how the new authority will enable stronger community engagement and deliver genuine opportunities for neighbourhood empowerment.
 The Minister of State for Local Government and Devolution Local Government has emphasised that Local Government Reorganisation should facilitate better and sustained community engagement and needs a clear and accountable system of local area-working and governance. - 4.2 In other areas of Hampshire, including Hart and Basingstoke, part or all of the district Council's area is also covered by Town and Parish Councils.
 The English Devolution White Paper acknowledges that residents value community scale governance, and stated a desire to see stronger community engagement arrangements and strengthened community voice.
-The Government's feedback on interim plans acknowledged the value that town and parish councils offer to local communities. - 4.3 Cabinet is aware of the report of the Monitoring Officer (LEG2510) to CGAS.
-The report recommends a Community Governance Review, which is the mechanism via which parish councils may be created, is undertaken, during which residents will be asked if they have a preference for Neighbourhood Area Committees, Parish Councils, or the status quo (as far as community representation is concerned). - 4.4 The first stage of the Review process is for the Council to agree terms of reference that sets out the scope, principles, responsibilities, consultation activity, and schedule.
-Cabinet are invited to endorse the recommendation in the CGAS report that the Council approve the Terms of reference to commence the review.
+The Government's feedback on interim plans acknowledged the value that town and parish councils offer to local communities. - 4.3 Also on the Council agenda is a report from CGAS with a recommendation to start a Community Governance Review, which is the mechanism via which parish councils may be created, during which residents will be asked if they have a preference for Neighbourhood Area Committees, Parish Councils, or the status quo (as far as community representation is concerned).